cousingary/tarot/README.md

-# 🃏 Tarotsmith Schema Network
+# 🃏 Tarot Reading Schema by Tarotsmith

 **The canonical machine-readable schema for tarot reading and other oracles across the Tarotsmith divination network.**